Daniel-E-B/CS340-Computer-Security/uiValidation/README.md

 All of the tests conducted for the purpose of this assignment were done with prior permission, following all course guidelines, which are not mentioned in this article.
 ## c
 ### buffer overflow
 Getting it to overflow was very easy.
 I compiled it using the given flags and read the c file and saw this `char password_buffer[16];`.
 Obviously the input buffer has a length of 16.
 Interestingly, I found that to break the program, I needed to use >20 characters, instead of >16.
 I think that this is because the buffer overflow overwrites `auth_flag` to be a value greater than 1 (triggering the if statement in main to be true), and `auth_flag` is not stored immediately next to `password_buffer`, so some extra memory needs to be overflowed before `auth_flag` is overwritten.
-The input to the function can also be overwritten if enough characters are typed, which causes the program to seg fault.
+The input to the function can also be overwritten if enough characters are typed, which causes the program to seg fault (This is what I think, there are lots of things that could be overwritten that could cause seg faults, eg overwritting stack ptr/instruction ptr).
 #### patching
 Patching the buffer overflow issue was also fairly straightforward.
 It involved using `strncpy()` instead of `strcpy()`, the difference being that the latter has a third argument for the maximum number of characters to be copied from the source.
 By setting this to the `sizeof` the buffer c string, the program can be overflow-proofed:
 ```c